-Credit Hours: 3 Prerequisite: MTH 102 or higher Availability: On demand
+Credit Hours: 3 Prerequisite: MTH 102 or higher

 MTH 203 Concepts in Math for K-8 Teachers

 This course is for elementary and middle grades education majors designed to help them connect mathematics and its application.
 Topics include algebra, probability, data analysis, statistics, geometry, congruence, similarity, linear measure, area, and volume.